Emma Chapman: The 1752 group

 She has spoken about bias in science at the Royal Institution, Wellcome Collection and on the BBC.
 Chapman is a member of The 1752 Group, a lobbying group to end staff-student sexual harassment in academia.
 She was a keynote speaker on the topic at the International Union of Pure and Applied Physics (IUPAP) International Conference for Women in Physics.
 She partnered with the National Union of Students (NUS) to conduct a survey of staff-student sexual harassment.
 They found that there was widespread misconduct in higher education and that institutions did not adequately support the victims.

 Publications

 Chapman is author of one book:

 Awards and honours

 In 2018, Chapman was awarded the Royal Society Athena Prize for her work to end staff-student sexual harassment and bullying in academia.

 Personal life

 Chapman had her first child during the last year of her PhD.
-She has two children.
+She has three children.